r3gistry/docker_distribution/README.md

 $ docker run -v registry:/mnt/registry/ -d --name YOUR_CONTAINER_NAME -p YOUR_PORT:YOUR_PORT r3gistry/registry:YOUR_VERSION serve /mnt/registry/config.yml
 ```

+After first run, stop container and make changes to `config.yml` at `registry`.

 - To fetch logs of a container:

 ```console